CDLUC3/uc3-present/devops_build/README.md

 - Critical, but not "Production"
 - Always more things that are useful to automate
 - In our case, we had end to end test script that we run manually after deployment/patching
-- This was a great excuse to automate it
+- This was a great excuse to automate the schedule

 ----

-### Separate from production
+### Builds are Separate from production
 - Great experimental platform
 - Easy to plug into a production system